If you are a Vata Dosha, here is a list of healthy habits to balance your dosha, build a nourishing lifestyle & let Ayurveda work for you!

 Vatas need clarity in order to focus their energy on the right tasks, otherwise they can end up wasting their days/ weeks/ years starting projects without finishing them.
 Clarity is the predecessor for action.
 Know what you want, then set up the foundation to achieve it.

-- Schedule your creative tasks for 2-6pm, when Vata time is highest.
 This is your best time for brainstorming, visualizing, scheduling, writing, creating content and anything that requires your creative Vata energy.

 The beautiful thing about Ayurveda is the mind and body are connected, so any balancing you do on one will positively effect the other!
 A more peaceful mind will lead to a more peaceful digestion, which will lead to a more peaceful life.
 Also keep in mind that you can be a cross between two Doshas so be sure to check out how to set health resolutions for Vata and Kaphas here to see how they apply to you.